hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/memcached/memcached_mysql_aws.md

 ---
 # User change
-title: "Deploy Memcached as a cache for MySQL on Azure Arm based Instance"
+title: "Deploy Memcached as a cache for MySQL on AWS Arm based Instance"

-weight: 4 # 1 is first, 2 is second, etc.
+weight: 3 # 1 is first, 2 is second, etc.

 # Do not modify these elements
 layout: "learningpathall"